garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_from_a_container_in_the_cloud.md

 Type 'exit;' to exit the 'mysql' client and the enter 'exit' to leave the MySQL Docker container.

 ### NoSQL Databases - DynamoDB

 DynamoDB is a key-value database supported in AWS.
+It also has characteristics of a document database.
 As will be shown, interaction is much simpler than with SQL - lacking table joins, transactions involving multiple changes, precise data definitions and constraints.

 That doesn't mean that all NoSQL databases are simple.
 SQL defines feature-rich and well-defined means of interacting with data.
 NoSQL just means 'no SQL' - the extensive ruleset